collab-uniba/pySenti4SD/README.md

   ```
   same settings are valid if the test set is used separately.
 * ```-d csv-delimiter```: the delimiter used in the csv file, where c stands for comma and sc for semicolon.
 [Default value: "c"]
+* ```-F features```: all features to be considered.
+A stands for all, L stands for lexicon fetures, S stands for semantic features and K stands for keyword features.
+[Default value: A]
 * ```-g```: enables the extraction of n-grams (i.e,. bigrams and unigrams). [optional]
 * ```-c chunk-size```: the number of rows to read from the dataset per time, to avoid high memory usage.
 [Default value: 1000]
 * ```-j jobs-number```: the number of cores to use during csv reading phase.
 If you pass -1 all cores will be used.